A Flintstones Christmas Carol is a 1994 syndicated TV movie based on the television series The Flintstones.

 - Also, when Fred plays Scrooge as a boy, Scrooge's sister Fan mentions him being left alone at school and neglected by his father, causing Fred to remember that he forgot to pick up Pebbles from day care because of his Scrooge-like attitude while rehearsing.
-It helps that Fan is played by Pebble's day care teacher.
+It helps that Fan is played by Pebbles's day care teacher.

 - The Snark Knight: Wilma

-- Throw It In: An in-universe example; Fred sees Wilma filling in for a charity worker who got sick, he keeps referring to her as "Belle", so they both go along changing the story a bit with Scrooge reuniting with Belle after his redemption.
+- Throw It In!: An in-universe example; Fred sees Wilma filling in for a charity worker who got sick, he keeps referring to her as "Belle", so they both go along changing the story a bit with Scrooge reuniting with Belle after his redemption.
 The narrator complains that it wasn't in the script.

 - Throw the Dog a Bone: After all the emotional grief caused by Fred and the hectic workload she endured filling in for various others at the last minute, Wilma receives a genuine apology from Fred and is publicly praised for the play's success.
 It is Fred offering to invite Wilma's mom Pearl to Christmas dinner that finally shows her he has repented and deserves her forgiveness.